 A diminutive Queenslander with a giant playmaking heart, whose cheeky brilliance defined an era of State of Origin dominance.

-Allan 'Alfie' Langer, standing at just 5'4", was the ultimate rugby league overachiever.
-His story is pure Queensland folklore: a cheeky, fearless halfback from Ipswich who played with a combative spark that belied his stature.
-Langer's partnership with the Brisbane Broncos was symbiotic; he was the electric, organizing brain of the team during its first dynasty, piloting them to four premierships.
-But his legend was forged in the cauldron of State of Origin.
-As the archetypal Maroon, his darting runs, cunning kicks, and relentless energy made him the tormentor of New South Wales.
-In a move straight from a sports movie, he was famously recalled from the English Super League in 2001 for a one-off, series-deciding Origin appearance, steering Queensland to a fairytale victory.
-Post-retirement, his savvy translated seamlessly to coaching, where he remained a revered figure in the Broncos and Maroons set-ups.
+Allan 'Alfie' Langer, standing 5'4", became a rugby league overachiever and Queensland folklore figure.
+The cheeky, fearless halfback from Ipswich played with a combative spark that belied his stature.
+His partnership with the Brisbane Broncos was symbiotic; he was the organizing brain of the team during its first dynasty, piloting them to four premierships.
+His reputation was forged in State of Origin.
+As the archetypal Maroon, his darting runs, cunning kicks, and relentless energy tormented New South Wales.
+In 2001, he was recalled from the English Super League for a one-off, series-deciding Origin appearance, steering Queensland to a fairytale victory.
+Post-retirement, his savvy translated to coaching, where he remained a respected figure in the Broncos and Maroons set-ups.

 1965–1980